15 Best Bald UFC Fighters With Notable MMA History

 This is one ex-UFC fighter that is well-deserving to be on this list as one of the best bald UFC fighters in MMA history.

-Conor McGregor
+13. Conor McGregor

-While we were used to thinking of McGregor as a tattooed, bearded UFC fighter with a longer hairstyle (in the past), he shocked the MMA world when he revealed his bald head in the preparations for his UFC 257 rematch with Dustin Poirier.
+But then he shocked the MMA world when he revealed his bald head in the preparations for his UFC 257 rematch with Dustin Poirier.

 I secretly think he was getting some fresh new plugs to keep the hairline tight.
 But what do I know?

-Conor McGregor has a habit of constantly inventing a new look for each of his fights.
-When he returned after a long layoff to fight Donald Cerrone, he was about as hairy as a silverback.
+When he returned after a long layoff to fight Donald Cerrone, he was as hairy as a lumberjack.

 But I guess that’s the kind of man and fighter Conor is, who often likes to reinvent himself.